-Introduction to Data Science
+Introduction to Data Science11

-STANDARD YEAR: 10TH-12TH GRADES

-PREREQUISITE: INTRODUCTION TO COMPUTER SCIENCE OR EQUIVALENT; CO-ENROLLMENT IN STATISTICS PREFERRED BUT NOT REQUIRED
+STANDARD YEAR: 10TH-12TH GRADES COURSE TYPE: ELECTIVE PREREQUISITE: INTRODUCTION TO COMPUTER SCIENCE OR ELECTRICAL & MECHANICAL ENGINEERING; AP STATISTICS (CO-ENROLLMENT PREFERRED) EXTERNAL EXAM: NONE

-The second year in computer science builds on the programming topics covered in Introduction to Computer Science and serves as the basis for scholar's introduction to Python.
+The second year in computer science builds on the programming topics covered in Introduction to Computer Science and serves as the basis for a scholar's introduction to Pvthon.
 The first half of the course is a refresher of programming concepts learned in the introductory course, as well an introduction to the fundamentals of Python programming.
 In addition, scholars learn more advanced programming tools and techniques such as reading and writing data to a file, implementing multidimensional arrays, and lambda functions.
 This serves as the foundation for the second half of the course, which introduces scholars to data science.